 Today is a day to bring candles to church and have them blessed, and used the rest of the year.
 It is customary to have two blessed candles in the home for any occasion of prayer.

 Candlemas also falls on Groundhog Day.
 Each year the eyes of the weather world focus on Punxsutawney, Pennsylvania, to see if Phil sees his shadow.
-This morning, he saw his shadow, indicating six more weeks of winter.
+The forecast is calling for a little snow, a cloudy day.
 This tradition came out of an old English poem about Candlemas:

 If Candlemas be fair and bright,

 In the Catholic Church we celebrate Three birthdays or “Nativities.”